Home Page

 Welcome to the PS 255 School Counseling Page

 My primary role here at school is to assist students in developing skills to succeed academically, socially, and emotionally.
-I assist students in developing these skills now, so that they may utilize and expand on them throughout life to be healthy productive community members.
+I help students develop these skills now, so they may utilize and expand on them throughout life to be healthy productive community members.

-My school day begins each day at 7:50 AM.
+I am available to families each day beginning at 8:10 AM.
 If you have any questions or concerns, the best and quickest way to reach me is via email at CSilecchiaAbel@schools.nyc.gov.
 You may also reach me by telephone at 718-376-8494.

 You will find useful resources here for students and families.